 This strip mall (see lease plan here, archived from here).
 It has a few tenants, including FLO Paris (the "Bakery & Cafe" mentioned), a Domino's, and Cafe Lili, a Lebanese restaurant.
 Near the ground is a small sign that has a smiley face and a number to rent the sign.
 I wonder what tenant it originally belonged to.

 Pappas Burger / 5815 Westheimer Road

 In 1990, Wings 'N More opened a location, one of the two "original" Houston stores.
-The history of Wings 'N More is a little sticky, from everything I can gather, Wings 'N More was a franchised version of Wings-N-Things until it spun off as its own entity, then the later Wings 'N More locations in Houston (with the exception of The Woodlands location, which remained open up until COVID-19) was a franchise until those spun off as BreWingz.
+The history of Wings 'N More is a little sticky (pun not intended), from everything I can gather, Wings 'N More was a franchised version of Wings-N-Things until it spun off as its own entity, then the later Wings 'N More locations in Houston (with the exception of The Woodlands location, which remained open up until COVID-19) was a franchise until those spun off as BreWingz.

 In 2001 it became Pappas Burger, a new concept from the Pappas Restaurant Group.
 Pappas Burger has become the longest-run restaurant in the building, more than any other restaurant.